 ABOUT

-At Haile Physical Therapy and New Life Wellness, the philosophy of our therapists is to treat our patients with love and compassion.
-We consider the whole body, the whole person to help assess possible underlying factors that may be at the root of the pain and dysfunction or inhibiting progress.
-The therapists here often see patients who have “failed out” of traditional physical therapy practices while these same patients thrive in our setting.
-We take time to listen and investigate perpetuating factors that may be slowing the healing process.
-We have a hands-on approach to reducing pain through a variety of manual therapy techniques that we have honed with upwards of 35 years of practice and nutritional education.
-We eliminate musculoskeletal pain, modify posture and lifestyle, and educate the patient in exercises and nutrition that help bring balance to their healing.
+At Haile Physical Therapy and New Life Wellness, Anne's philosophy is to treat all patients with love and compassion.
+She considers the whole body/the whole person to help assess possible underlying factors that may be at the root of the pain and dysfunction or inhibiting progress.
+Anne often sees patients who have “failed out” of traditional physical therapy practices, while these same patients thrive in my setting.
+I take time to listen and investigate perpetuating factors that may be slowing the healing process.
+I have a hands-on approach to reducing pain through a variety of manual therapy techniques that I have honed with upwards of 40 years of practice and nutritional education.
+I eliminate musculoskeletal pain, modify posture and lifestyle, and educate the patient in exercises and nutrition that help bring balance to their healing.

-Let us help you elevate your health to new heights!
+Let HPT help you elevate your health to new heights!

 OUR PROVIDERS